cogment/cogment-doc/docs/reference/parameters.md

 ## Parameters reference

 -   `config`: User defined configuration sent to the first trial pre-hook before the start of the trial.
-The type is defined in spec file under section `trial:config_type`.
+The type is defined in the spec file under section `trial:config_type`.
 DEFAULT: not set.
 -   `max_steps`: The maximum number of time steps (ticks) that the trial will run before requesting a [_soft_ termination](../guide/development-guide.mdx#soft-termination) at the next step.
 DEFAULT: 0 (infinite nb steps).
 -   `max_inactivity`: The number of seconds of inactivity after which a trial will be [_hard_ terminated](../guide/development-guide.mdx#hard-termination).
 "Activity" is defined as a message received by the Orchestrator from a user component.
 If 0, the trial will not be terminated because of inactivity.
 DEFAULT: 30 seconds.
 -   `datalog_endpoint`: Endpoint of the datalog service.
-DEFAULT: logging is disabled.
+DEFAULT: not set (data logging is disabled).
 -   `datalog_exclude_fields`: List of fields to exclude from the data samples sent to the datalog service.
 -   `environment_config`: User defined configuration sent to the environment at the start of the trial.
 The type is defined in spec file under section `environment:config_type`.
 DEFAULT: not set.
 -   `environment_name`: The name of the environment.
 DEFAULT: "env".
 -   `environment_endpoint`: Endpoint of the environment service.
-DEFAULT: none (required parameter).
+DEFAULT: context discovery endpoint (the Directory will be inquired).
 -   `environment_implementation`: The name of the implementation to run the environment.
 This must match an implementation that is defined at the endpoint.
-DEFAULT: an arbitraary implementation will be chosen at runtime.
+DEFAULT: not set (an arbitrary implementation will be chosen at runtime).
 -   Actors
     -   `config`: User defined configuration sent to the actor at the start of the trial.
 The type is defined in the spec file under section `actor_classes:config_type` for the appropriate actor class.
 DEFAULT: not set.
     -   `name`: The name of the actor (must be unique in the trial).
 DEFAULT: none (required parameter).
     -   `class_name`: The name of the actor class.
 This must match a value in the spec file under section `actor_classes:name`.
 DEFAULT: none (required parameter).
     -   `endpoint`: Endpoint of the actor.
-This can be "cogment://client", which defines a client service.
-DEFAULT: none (require parameter).
+This can be "cogment://client", which indicates a client actor.
+DEFAULT: context discovery endpoint (the Directory will be inquired).
     -   `implementation`: The name of the implementation to run this actor.
 This must match an implementation that is defined at the endpoint.
-DEFAULT: an arbitraary implementation will be chosen at runtime.
+DEFAULT: not set (an arbitrary implementation will be chosen at runtime).
     -   `initial_connection_timeout`: Maximum amount of time (in seconds) to wait for an actor to connect to a new trial, after which it is considered unavailable for the trial duration.
 If the wait is too long (see `max_inactivity`), the trial may be terminated.
 The trial may wait longer than the requested timeout.
 DEFAULT: 0.0 (no timeout; indefinite wait).
     -   `response_timeout`: Maximum amount of time (in seconds) to wait for an actor to respond with an action after an observation is sent, after which it is considered unavailable.
 If the wait is too long, the trial may be terminated (see `max_inactivity`).
 The trial may wait longer than the requested timeout.
 DEFAULT: 0.0 (no timeout; indefinite wait).
     -   `optional`: If set (true), the actor is optional.
 An optional actor is not necessary for a trial to continue.
 If an actor is required (i.e not optional), the trial will be terminated if the actor is not available.
 DEFAULT: false.